 - Specimen identification errors.Mislabeled specimens are another prevalent cause of false biopsy results.
 This error may occur within the lab or within the doctor’s office where the specimen was first collected.
 It may even occur during transport of the specimen from the doctor to the lab.

 - Interpretative errors.Some incidents of false biopsy results stem from an incorrect interpretation by the pathologist.
 According to a study by The Agency for Healthcare Research and Quality, there may be numerous reasons for these mistakes, including an overly demanding workload or an unwillingness to consider factors that counter the pathologist’s initial diagnosis.

 Legislating Biopsy Procedural Changes

 A Congress member from Indiana is hoping to decrease the number of false prostate cancer biopsies with additional steps in the biopsy process.
 Under his bill, Medicare will pay an additional $200 to labs that compare the specimen cells with additional cells taken from the patient’s cheek to ensure that the specimens match so that the right person is receiving an accurate diagnosis.
 While experts agree that this procedure could reduce the frequency of false prostate cancer diagnoses, they also warn that potential for human error still exists.

 Trusted Representation for Patients Injured By Inaccurate Biopsy Results

 The consequences of an inaccurate cancer diagnosis can be extremely painful emotionally, physically and financially.
-At Schochor, Federico and Staton, P.A., we hold medical professionals accountable for the preventable errors they make and the harms they cause.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we hold medical professionals accountable for the preventable errors they make and the harms they cause.
 For more information, call our Baltimore, Maryland and Washington, D.C. medical malpractice attorneys today at 410-234-1000 or use our contact form.